UrbansurferOz/Rock-Fisherman/README.md

 - Responses are cached per‑location for 1 hour to reduce API usage and improve performance.

 Note: The previous Azure/Bing-powered news section has been removed while we evaluate alternative providers.

+### Header Image (Conditions screen)
+To show the header image at the top of the Conditions page:
+1. In Xcode, open `Assets.xcassets` and add a new Image Set named `HeaderImage` (case sensitive).
+2. Import a PNG or JPEG image into the 1x slot (2x/3x optional).
+Make sure the image looks good when cropped.
+3. In the right‑hand pane, confirm Target Membership includes the app target.
+4. In Attributes, set Appearances to "Any".
+The app will automatically render this image and place the location title about 5pt below it.

 ### Performance & Logging
 - All weather, wave and tide requests run concurrently to minimize total load time.